elisevmol/rabbiteye-exp/categorization-svm-2/Documentation Feature Reduction.md

 Accuracy Linear SVC 100: 0.64 (+/- 0.03)
 ```

+SelectPercentile computes the ANOVA F-value for the provided sample, and for a better understanding of this method [Understanding Analysis of Variance (ANOVA) and the F-test](http://blog.minitab.com/blog/adventures-in-statistics-2/understanding-analysis-of-variance-anova-and-the-f-test) is a good resource.
+Another score function was implemented as well, [chi2](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.chi2.html#sklearn.feature_selection.chi2), but resulted in the same accuracy scores.
+This might vary from dataset to dataset and I recommend trying both.

 Because 76 percent of the features results in the lowest number of features corresponding to no decrease in accuracy a gridsearch on the C parameter is run with this subset of the data.
 This results in an optimal value of 0.1, with a corresponding accuracy of 65 percent.
+The previous C value is 1.0, the default C value.

 ```
 0.47 (+/-0.026) for {'C': 0.001}